 You need to provide the following with your application:

 For more information on acceptable proofs visit the NEC website.
 Please note that proofs provided have to be original only if you are returning the application in person.
 If you are applying by post, email, or online, please send copies of the evidence.

 Apply on paper

-To apply on paper, please complete the National Entitlement Card application form (pdf 195KB).
-You can also request a copy of the form by contacting the NEC team or collect it from one of our offices accepting applications.
+To apply on paper, please complete the National Entitlement Card application form (PDF 195KB).
+You can also request a copy of the form by contacting the NEC team or collect it from one of our service points.

 Completed applications should be returned to us via email where possible.
 If emailing is not possible and you can validate documents at our offices accepting applications, or send your application by post to our NEC office.

 Please be aware that applications submitted using a paper application will take considerably longer to process.

 Apply at a post office